Chilkat weaving: Revival

 In the 1990s, only an estimated six people still practiced true Chilkat weaving, but today the technique is enjoying a revival.
 Kaagwaantaan Clan, Ghooch Hít woman Jennie Thlunaut (1891–1986) was a celebrated Chilkat weaver, whose knowledge of formline design was so thorough, she was able to create her own designs following the traditional rules.
 Thlunaut trained Ghaanaxhteidí Clan woman Anna Brown Ehlers and T’akhdeintaan Clan woman Clarissa Rizal.
 Rizal and others worked to train a new generation of weavers, and since that time more individuals have begun weaving in the Tlingit, Haida, and Tsimshian communities.

+As of 2022, an estimated twelve living people had woven a Chilkat robe.

 These tribes also create Ravenstail weavings and button blankets.